Becoming a Mental Health First Aider and Being the Difference for My Community

 Written by Celeste Chism, Northern Arizona University Class of 2019

-Let me introduce myself.
-I am a senior at Northern Arizona University (NAU).
-For two and a half years, I served as a peer mentor and coach for more than 75 first-year students and students on academic probation.
-They were of different ages, with different backgrounds, and at different places in their lives.
-My main job was to help them understand how to be academically successful in college by utilizing the resources available to them.
+For two years I served as a peer mentor, coaching first-year students and students on academic probation at Northern Arizona University.
+My main job was to help them understand how to be successful in college.
 Many times, however, my conversations with these students addressed the large, unwanted elephant in the room: their mental health.

-I have coached students who were sleep-deprived, depressed, anxious, suffered schizophrenia, showed signs of being suicidal, had been emotionally/sexually abused and worst of all, students who didn’t have a support system.
-Often, these setbacks prevented them from passing their classes, which in turn caused them to lose their financial aid.
-This led them to take time off from school or drop out altogether.
-My own mental health suffered from trying to manage my commitments while feeling like I couldn’t give my students the help they desperately needed.
-In the worst of cases and outside of my experience, NAU has had students successfully complete suicide.
-Even more alarming, the suicide rate in northern Arizona averages higher than both state and national averages.*
+I have coached students who were sleep-deprived, depressed, anxious, suffered schizophrenia, showed signs of being suicidal, had been emotionally/sexually abused and worst of all, those who didn’t have a support system.
+In the worst of cases and outside of my experience, the university has had students successfully complete suicide.